 That’s a HUGE amount of time to spend staring at a TV screen!
 What could you accomplish with that time?
 When you look back on your life, will you wish you did something else with that time?

 I’m not necessarily talking about any religious reasons here.
-But, just like New Year’s Day is a time for folks to commit to new resolutions, Lent might the ideal time for folks to give something up, because other people are doing it too.
+But, just like New Year’s Day is a time for folks to commit to new resolutions, Lent might be the ideal time for folks to give something up because other people are doing it too.

 Or, if giving up TV completely is too much for you, how about giving up only on weekdays?
 Or, just on weekends?
 Or, just give up one of your streaming services, like Netflix?